awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

   hw.nvme.per_cpu_io_queues="0"
   ```
 + The `d2.8xlarge` instance type has 36 vCPUs, which might cause launch issues in some Linux operating systems that have a vCPU limit of 32\.
 For more information, see [Support for vCPUs](#d2-instances-cpu-support)\.
++ The `d3.8xlarge` and `d3en.12xlarge` instances support a maximum of three attachments, including the root volume\.
+If you exceed the attachment limit when you add a network interface or EBS volume, this causes attachment issues on your instance\.
 + There is a limit on the total number of instances that you can launch in a Region, and there are additional limits on some instance types\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2) in the Amazon EC2 FAQ\.